K-Sato1995/gatsbyBlog/content/posts/JavaScript-Logical-Operators/index.md

 ---
 title: "JavaScript Logical Operators"
-description: The post is about what a !(exclamation mark) means in JS
 slug: javascript-logical-operators
 date: 2019-11-14
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - Javascript
+description: The post is about what a !(exclamation mark) means in JS
 ---
 # What an exclamation mark means in JS